Understanding Load Tests

 How your application performs at various capacities.

 Load tests consist of a series of Web tests or unit tests which operate under multiple simulated users over a period of time.
 Load tests are created with the Load Test Wizard.
-For more information about the Load Test Wizard, see How to: Specify Scenarios.
+For more information about the Load Test Wizard, see.

 To change the load test properties, use the Load Test Editor.
 The properties allow you to run Web tests with different user profiles, browser targets, and load patterns.
-Test results are stored in SQL-based Load Test Results Repository.
-For more information, see Load Test Results Repository.
+Test results are stored in SQL-based Load Test Results Store.
+For more information, see.

 Load test files and load test results contain potentially sensitive information that could be used to build an attack against your computer or your network.
 Load tests and load test results contain computer names and connection strings.
 You should be aware of this when sharing tests or test results with others.